INDIANAPOLIS 317-566-9600

 “It’s cancer.”

 Fear.
 Questions.
 Dread.
 Anxiety.
 Relief.
 Disappointment.
 Panic.
-These are only a few of the emotions, which are completely expected emotional responses to those life-changing two words.
+These are only a few expected emotional responses to those life-changing two words.
 “It’s cancer.”
 Two words turn a person’s (and their entire family’s) life upside down.

-And yet it could be wrong.
+And yet, it could be wrong.
 Instead of a cancer diagnosis, you may be a patient with a cancer misdiagnosis.
-The idea that the healthcare provider who just delivered that fateful message could be wrong is not a normal thought or reaction.
-A misdiagnosis of cancer just doesn’t happen.
+The idea that the healthcare provider who just delivered that fateful message could be wrong is not an everyday thought or reaction.
+A misdiagnosis of cancer doesn’t happen.
 Does it?

 How Does Cancer Misdiagnosis Happen?

-Discovering that one has cancer is an undesirable situation for anybody, but an incorrect cancer diagnosis or delayed cancer diagnosis can compound the seriousness of the situation.
+Discovering that one has cancer is an undesirable situation for anybody, but an incorrect cancer diagnosis or delayed cancer diagnosis can compound the seriousness of the problem.
 Simply put, a cancer misdiagnosis can happen.
-In fact, a misdiagnosis of cancer happens to nearly 12 million people a year according to a 2020 Healthline article.
+A misdiagnosis of cancer happens to nearly 12 million people a year, according to a 2020 Healthline article.
 How do medical professionals provide an incorrect cancer diagnosis?
-Several factors could play a part in the misdiagnosis including:
+Several factors could play a part in the misdiagnosis, including:

-• The type of cancer originally identified is incorrect;
+- The type of cancer identified initially is incorrect;

 What Happens After the Diagnosis?